bmingles/vscode-icon-font-generator/README.md

 ## Output

+Files will be output to the `/dist` folder.

 - icons.woff, icons.woff2, icons.eot - font files
 - icons.json - mapping of icon ids to decimal character codes
 - iconsHex.json - mapping of icon ids to hexidecimal character codes (needed for `vscode` icon font contributions)
+- icons.html, icons.css - preview the icon set in browser